The Importance of Yoga in Modern Life

 The word “Yoga” first appeared in the ancient Sanskrit texts of the Rig Veda, which go back to 1500 BC.
 This old text includes rituals, mantras, and songs used by the Vedic priests of that time.
 The Atharva Veda (around 900 BC) talks about the importance of controlled breathing.

-The modern period of yoga is from 1700 AD until now.
+The modern period of Yoga is from 1700 AD until now.
 During this period, the focus has shifted to Yoga being a way of achieving physical strength.
-Today, yoga is being embraced through digital transformation, eco-conscious products, and personalized experiences for different lifestyles.
+Today, Yoga is being embraced through solutions from the digital transformation market, eco-conscious products, and personalized experiences for different lifestyles.

 A Look at the Different Yoga Styles